renote2024/RenoteTest/README.md

 - Sufficient disk space for caching and virtual environments

 ## Pre-execution Preparation
-To replicate the experiment, you will need a number of repositories cloned in your local machine and a CSV file containing the information of all repositories and their notebooks (require fields: project_path (path to the repository in your working directory) and ipynb_files (list of notebook file paths in that repository).
-You can do this by iterating through all repositories and retrieving the path of all notebook files for each repository.
+To replicate the experiment, you will need to clone a number of repositories onto your local machine, preferably outside the program’s directory.
-We have provided the URL links to all repositories analyzed in our experiment in the CSV file `dataset_results.csv` (marked as the `url` column of the file).
+We provide a folder containing GitHub links to all repositories analyzed in the 2024 and 2025 datasets.

+**Note:** Because of the large number of repositories, we are unable to distribute the complete dataset.

-## Installation
+## Installation and Preparation

 1. Clone the repository:
 ```bash